-The school provides basic day-to-day learning materials such as paper, pencils, markers, scissors, glue, etc.
+The School provides basic day-to-day learning materials such as paper, pencils, markers, scissors, glue, specific notebooks/journals as determined by teachers etc.

-Students need to bring to school all items that are listed on their grade level stationary requirement list.
-This includes items such as:
+Students need to bring to school all items that are listed below.

+- Backpack

-- Specific notebooks / journals as requested by teachers - Backpack - · Water bottle - Snack and lunch (see section on lunch program for further information) - Own device (see BYOT section) for Grades 3-5
+- · Water bottle

+- Snack and lunch (see section on Lunch Program for further information)

+- Own device (see BYOT section) for Grades 3-5

+- Headphones